rjdkmr/do_x3dna/docs/index.rst

 **Examples:**

-* Bending in the helical axis of a |mitochondiral DNA|:
+* Bending in the helical axis of a |mitochondrial DNA|:

 .. image:: ./images/p3tmm.png
    :scale: 60 %